egn-egn/egn-egn.github.io/index.md

 If you want to modify the contents of the alert, you will need to modify the fields in the **payload**

-I recommend that you check out Birdie repository [birdie0.github.io/discord-webhooks-guide/index.html](https://birdie0.github.io/discord-webhooks-guide/index.html) and explore to see if you like something different.
+I recommend that you check out Birdie repository [birdie0.github.io/discord-webhooks-guide/index.html](https://birdie0.github.io/discord-webhooks-guide/index.html) and explore to see if you will like something different for your alert.

+A good tool to help you with that is **Postman** https://www.postman.com/

 ```python
 def generate_msg(alert):